finos-voice/voice-program/README.md

 Please see each individual project GitHub repo (listed in table above) to learn how to contribute.

 ## Governance

+The Voice Program was approved by the Foundation's Board on 2018-02-28.

 The Voice Program uses the FINOS Foundation's [Program Operations Policy](docs/Standard%20Program%20Operations%20Policy%202019-07-17.pdf).